terefang/whitepaper-proposal-type-formatting-in-typst/PAPER/00_intro.md

 | **Lua**          | `string.format()`                               | `string.format("Value: %.2f", x)`           |
 | **Pascal**       | `WriteLn`, `Format()` (Delphi), `FormatFloat()` | `Format('Value: %.2f', [x])` (Delphi-style) |
 | **Scala**        | Interpolation (`s""`), `f""`, `printf`-style    | `f"Value: $x%.2f"`                          |

+### Common Patterns

+Despite the diversity of programming languages, most string and type formatting implementations share a core set of principles and patterns.
+These include placeholder substitution, type-specific formatting (e.g., for integers, floats, and strings), and support for width, precision, and alignment.

+Nearly all systems, whether based on printf-style syntax (e.g., C, Lua), template literals (e.g., JavaScript), or format functions and macros (e.g., Python's `format()`, Rust's `format!`), rely on a separation between the format string and the data to be injected.
+Additionally, formatting systems often offer escape mechanisms, locale-aware formatting, and extensibility through custom formatters.

+These shared traits reflect a convergent evolution toward balancing expressiveness, safety, and readability.
+Understanding these commonalities helps guide the design of new formatting systems, making them more intuitive and interoperable.